theandrew168/gidgee/README.md

 ```

 The `scripts\shell.bat` script assumes that Visual Studio 2019 Community Edition is installed.
-If you are using different version then update this script accordingly.
+If you are using a different version then you'll need to update this script accordingly.

-#### Cross-Compile From Linux
+#### Cross-Compile from Linux
 ```
 # debian-based
 sudo apt install make mingw-w64